Met4FoF/agentMET4FOF/CONTRIBUTING.md

 We use [_pip-tools_](https://pypi.org/project/pip-tools/) for dependency management.
-The root folder contains a _requirements.txt_ and a _dev-requirements.txt_ for the default Python version. _pip-tools_' command `pip-compile` finds the right versions from the dependencies listed in _setup.py_ and is manually run by the maintainers regularly.
+The root folder contains a _requirements.txt_ and a _dev-requirements.txt_ for Python 3.11. _pip-tools_' command `pip-compile` finds the right versions from the dependencies listed in _setup.py_ and is manually run by the maintainers regularly.

 ## Licensing